 BTW, Susan’s outstanding poem Letches was shortlisted for IS&T Pick of the Month, so I’ll kindly ask you to read it and show how wonderfully supportive of one another we are by voting here until April 15.

 Now, I would like to contribute to Poetry Month by drawing attention to some bloggers/poets I love besides Susan herself and magnificent Wulf she mentioned who are a must for serious poetry fans.
-If you love poetry or don’t but are open to new experiences, please check out these guys: Wilde Taylor at thereckoning and her poem Marrow, Silent Hour by Basilike Pappa, the poem How Demons Get their Wings, highwaybloggery by David Redpath, The Happiness Report, and Moonlit Pieces by Eli Kyoko and her Panic.
-Make sure you check out Morality Park too where you can find all four, and so much more.
+If you love poetry or don’t but are open to new experiences, please check out these guys: Wilde Taylor at thereckoning and her poem Marrow, Silent Hour by Basilike Pappa, How Demons Get their Wings, highwaybloggery by David Redpath, The Happiness Report, A.G.
+Diedericks and his poem An Existential Exposé and Moonlit Pieces by Eli Kyoko and her Panic.
+Make sure you check out Morality Park too where you can find all five, and so much more.

 I generally love poets who make me think and tackle controversial topics and social injustices, also using humor as a powerful weapon against oppressive forces.
 Ted Hughes described one of my favorite poets Adrian Mitchell (1932 – 2008) as “a voice as welcome as Lear’s fool… Humor that can stick deep and stay funny.”
 Today, I give you a statesman of literary protest and his thought-provoking: